Zhaun-Gabrielle/SYSADM1-IDC2/README.md

 ### Lab Activity:

-- Contains practical exercises, including .md files that provide previews of the files in the Download Files folder.
+- Contains laboratory activities and practical exercises, including .md files that provide previews of the files in the Download Files folder.

 - Includes a Download Files folder where all downloadable files used in the activities are stored.